GibranLyra/test_android/README.md

 # Mvp Sample

-> A demonstration of MVP pattern using the trending libs of the android world
+ A demonstration of MVP pattern using the trending libraries of the android world.

-## Used libraries
+## Used Libraries
 - RxJava2
 - Butterknife
 - Timber